NIME-conference/nime-website/board.md

 * At the end of the election period, the Steering Committee ceased its functions and the NIME Board governance became effective

 #### 7.2 Successive elections
-* The structure of the NIME Board is conceived to guarantee continuity in the life of the community.
-As a consequence, the various roles will come to an end in different years.
+* The structure of the NIME Board is conceived to guarantee continuity in the life of the community and as a consequence, the various roles will come to an end in different years
 * When a Board seat is about to expire, it’s the President’s responsibility to lead the election process for new members
 * Outgoing Board members are expected to organise handover sessions with the newly elected member.

 > Created: 16 February 2024
 >
-> Updated: 13 August 2024
+> Updated: 7 August 2024